metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    - "development mode" may be enabled by default on `develop` branch but never on `master` branch
    - The scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere, once you close down PowerShell it's all cleared.
-   - If you publish your code modifications online (ex. to your fork) make sure your modification don't include any personal information such as user names, email or system details.
+   - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.
    - Bugs might exist which could break things, while I do my best to avoid bugs you might want to remind yourself that this is after all [free software][license]

 ## Why do I get "access denied" errors

-You may see this error while loading firewall rules.
+You might see this error while loading firewall rules.

 In almost all cases this happens when `gpedit.msc` or `secpol.msc` is opened, especially if you do something with them (ex. refreshing group policy, viewing or modifying settings/rules)